1Password/scim-examples/docker/README.md

 Unlike Docker Compose, you won’t need to set the `OP_SESSION` variable in `scim.env`, as we’ll be using Docker Secrets to store the `scimsession` file.

 You’ll still need to set the environment variable `OP_TLS_DOMAIN` within `scim.env` to the URL you selected during [PREPARATION.md](/PREPARATION.md).
 Open that in your preferred text editor and change `OP_TLS_DOMAIN` to that domain name.
+This is also needs to be set for self-managed TLS Docker Swarm deployment.

 ### Information for Google Workspace as your Identity Provider (IdP)
 If you’re using Google Workspace as your identity provider for provisioning, you will need to set up some additional secrets to use this functionality as detailed below.
 Refer to our complete Google Workspace provisioning documentation for more complete information, https://support.1password.com/scim-google-workspace.